Testing How to Tackle Illegal Dumping in DublinBack to News, Blogs & Events

 The six companies are:

-“Excuse me, did you drop something?”Our automated device reduces opportunistic littering by playing an audio warning when it sees a bag dropped.
-Utilising advances in low power video analytics, the camera is battery powered for up to 30 days meaning it is low cost, easy to deploy and effective without the costly exercise of prosecution.
+“Excuse me, did you drop something?”
+This automated device reduces opportunistic littering by playing an audio warning when it sees an item of litter being dropped.
+Utilising advances in low-power video analytics, the camera is battery powered for up to 30 days, meaning it is highly effective and low-cost solution which will help to eliminate the need for costly prosecutions.

-For over 20 years TEC Security have provided turnkey monitoring solutions to Councils throughout Ireland, to combat the effects of illegal dumping.
-Our leading edge technologies have helped secured over 75,000.00 direct fines and prosecutions for illegal dumping activities on behalf of our client.
-We adapt and create new technologies to outsmart the dumper.
+For over 20 years TEC Security has provided turnkey monitoring solutions to Councils throughout Ireland, helping to combat the effects of illegal dumping.
+Already to date, their leading-edge technologies have secured over €75,000 for Councils from direct fines and prosecutions relating to illegal dumping activities.
+TEC has the expertise to adapt and create new technologies that are designed to outsmart the dumper.